-- Hazardous materials can be found in almost all auto service facilities, doing a lot of good things, including: - Heating the building. - Helping us to maintain our tools and equipment. - Playing major roles in in automobile operation, cleaning and repair. - But these "HAZMATs" can also create serious hazards for us... especially if they aren't handled safely. - That's why the Occupational Safety and Health Administration (OSHA) established the Hazard Communication Standard in 1983. - Also known as the "HAZCOM Standard" this law gives you the "right-to-know" about any potentially hazardous materials that can be encountered in your workplace. - It also requires employers and HAZMAT suppliers to provide you with complete information on how to work with them safely. - To do this, the Standard established three main sources of HAZMAT information: - Safety Data Sheets. - HAZMAT container labels. - A company's written Hazard Communication Program.
+- Hazardous materials can be found in a lot of workplaces, doing a number of good things. - They help us to maintain and run our tools and equipment. - They play major roles in many construction processes. - But these "HAZMATs" can also create serious hazards for us... especially if they aren't handled safely. - That's why the Occupational Safety and Health Administration (OSHA) established the Hazard Communication Standard in 1983. - Also known as the "HAZCOM Standard", this law gives you the "right-to-know" about any potentially hazardous materials that can be encountered on your job sites. - It also requires employers and HAZMAT suppliers to provide you with complete information on how to work with them safely. - To do this, the Standard established three main sources of HAZMAT information: - Safety Data Sheets. - HAZMAT container labels. - A company's written Hazard Communication Program.

 - Safety Data Sheets ("SDS's") are provided by HAZMAT suppliers for each of the hazardous materials that they produce.
-An SDS tells you: - A material's names. - The company that manufactured it. - The hazards that are associated with it. - The precautions you should take when handling it. - It also discusses the first aid that should be given to someone who has been exposed to the material, and how to respond to a spill. - Your facility keeps its SDS's in a central location so you can refer to them whenever you need information on the HAZMATs you work with. - Both the information on SDSs and how it is presented are standardized according to the U.N.'s Globally Harmonized System of Classification and Labeling of Chemicals, ("GHS"). - The second source of information about a HAZMAT is its container labels. - Under HAZCOM, hazardous materials' labels are also required to follow the GHS standards. - A company's "in-house" HAZMAT labels do not have to follow the GHS format, but they do have to display all the information that the system requires. - The third source of information about hazardous chemicals is found in a company's written Hazard Communication Program. - This document is a "blueprint" for how a facility complies with OSHA's Hazard Communication Standard.
+An SDS tells you: - A material's names. - The company that manufactured it. - The hazards that are associated with it. - The precautions you should take when handling it. - It also discusses the first aid that should be given to someone who has been exposed to the material, and how to respond to a spill. - On your job sites SDS's are kept in a central location so you can refer to them whenever you need information on the HAZMATs you work with. - Both the information that appears on SDSs and how it is presented are standardized according to the U.N.'s Globally Harmonized System of Classification and Labeling of Chemicals ("GHS"). - The second source of information about a HAZMAT is its container labels. - Under HAZCOM, hazardous materials' labels are required to follow the GHS standards. - A company's "in-house" HAZMAT labels do not have to follow the GHS format, but they do have to display all the information that the system requires. - The third source of information about hazardous chemicals is found in a company's written Hazard Communication Program. - This document is a "blueprint" for how the company complies with OSHA's Hazard Communication Standard.

-- A Hazard Communication Program will describe: - What HAZMATs are present on-site. - Where they are located. - How they are labeled. - Where their SDS's are kept. - How employees will be trained in HAZMAT safety. - Anything else an employee needs to know to work with the materials safely. - In spite of all the precautions that we take to handle hazardous materials safely, accidents can still happen. - A HAZMAT "spill" or "unplanned release" could result in people being exposed to a very dangerous substance. - To understand how this could affect you, it helps to know a little more about how exposure "works". - Any health effects that result from a HAZMAT spill or leak will depend largely on the "dose" and "duration" of the exposure. - The dose is the amount of the substance you have been exposed to. - As a rule of thumb, the larger the dose, the more serious your reaction will be. - The duration is the period of time that you are exposed to the substance. - In most cases, a "short-term" exposure will cause no serious health problems, though some materials can cause sudden or "acute" effects, such as a rash or a burn. - A long-term exposure to a hazardous material is likely to also cause long-term health effects. - So how can we prevent exposure to hazardous materials? - First, it's important to understand how a substance can get into your body.
+• A Hazard Communication Program will describe:

+- What HAZMATs are present on-site.

+- Where they are located.

+- How they are labeled.

+- Where their SDS's are kept.

+- How employees will be trained in HAZMAT safety.

+- Anything else an employee needs to know to work with the materials safely.

+In spite of all the precautions that we take to handle hazardous materials safely, accidents can still happen.

+- A HAZMAT "spill" or "unplanned release" could result in people being exposed to a very dangerous substance. - To understand how this could affect you, it helps to know a little more about how exposure "works". - Any health effects that result from a HAZMAT spill or leak will depend largely on the "dose" and "duration" of the exposure. - The dose is the amount of the substance you are exposed to the substance. - As a rule of thumb, the larger the dose, the more serious your reaction will be.

+• The duration is the period of time that you are exposed to the substance.

+- In most cases, a "short-term" exposure will cause no serious health problems, though some materials can cause sudden or "acute" effects, such as a rash or a burn. - Long-term exposure to a hazardous material is likely to also cause long-term health effects.

+So how can we prevent exposure to hazardous materials?

+First, it's important to understand how a substance can get into your body.